The Book of Common Prayer

 A New History of the Book of Common Prayer, by Francis Procter & Walter Howard Frere.
 The classic text on the Book of Common Prayer, from a 1910 printing.

 The Book of Common Prayer: Its Origins and Growth, by J. H. Benton.
 This is the text of a short book about the Book of Common Prayer, written in 1910 by a Boston lawyer and collector of Prayer Books.
+A "second edition" (1914), which is simply a catalogue of Mr. Benton's collection, is available from the Internet Archive and also from Google Books.

 The Book of Common Prayer among the Nations of the World, by William Muss-Arnolt (1913).
 An examination of all the translations of the English and American BCP's.

-From Project Canterbury:
+From Project Canterbury

 The People's Book of Worship (1919), a book about the Book of Common Prayer, from two members of the committee which wrote the 1928 U. S. BCP.
+Also available from Google Books and the Internet Archive.

 The New American Prayer Book, by E Clowes Chorley (1929): an introduction to the 1928 U. S. BCP, and a general history of the American Book of Common Prayer.